Wellovate/AndroidHelper/README.md

 ## Sytem Signature

-The interface marked with red dot("🔴") requires the APK has the system signature.
+The interface marked with star "(*)" requires the system signature.

 Refer to the following steps to sign you APK using Pico system signature: